quartzmo/butterfly_net/README.md

 ### Ruby on Rails console

-For repeatable tests, be sure to load the Rails test environment with "./script/console test".
+For repeatable tests, be sure to load the Rails test environment with `./script/console test`.
 Invoke the `bn` command with the relative path to the appropriate test sub-directory, and file name.
 (Hint: In a Rails project, you can run an individual test by adding the test directory to the path with the option -I when you invoke Ruby.)